-Note NSCV Subsection C6B contains requirements for watertight door performance and type requirements.
+NOTE NSCV Subsection C6B contains requirements for watertight door performance and type requirements.

-- (1) All access opening in bulkheads of enclosed superstructures, and other outer structures through which water could enter and endanger the vessel, must be fitted with doors permanently attached to the bulkhead or structure, which are framed and stiffened so that the whole structure is of equivalent strength to the unpierced structure and weathertight when closed. - (2) The doors must be secured by gaskets and clamping devices which can be operated from each side of the bulkhead. - (3) One wheelhouse door, located in the aft or protected area of the wheelhouse, must be a sliding type.
-For enclosed superstructures, the sliding door must be weathertight. - (4) The height above the deck of sills in doorways, companionways, erections and machinery casings, which give direct access to positions 1 and 2, must be at least that given in Tables 9 to 12. - Note Doors and hatches that are part of the means of escape have additional requirements within NSCV Section C1 that must be met. - (5) The design and construction of watertight and weathertight doors on the vessel must comply with one of the following standards that is applicable to the type and operations of the vessel: - (a) ISO 14884:2015 Large yachts Weathertight doors Strength and weathertightness requirements; - (b) ISO 6042:2015 Ships and marine technology Weathertight single-leaf steel doors; - (c) ISO 17940:2015 Ships and marine technology Hinged watertight doors; or - (d) the rules of a Recognised Organisation covering watertight and weathertight doors. - (6) The doors must be assessed, installed, and tested in accordance with Chapter 7.
+- (1) All access opening in bulkheads of enclosed superstructures, and other outer structures through which water could enter and endanger the vessel, must be fitted with doors permanently attached to the bulkhead or structure, which are framed and stiffened so that the whole structure is of equivalent strength to the unpierced structure and weathertight when closed. - (2) The doors must be secured by gaskets and clamping devices which can be operated from each side of the bulkhead. - (3) The height above the deck of sills in doorways, companionways, erections and machinery casings, which give direct access to positions 1 and 2, must be at least that given in Table 9 to Table 12.
+NOTE Doors and hatches that are part of the means of escape have additional requirements within NSCV Section C1 that must be met. - (4) The design and construction of watertight and weathertight doors on the vessel must comply with one of the following standards that is applicable to the type and operations of the vessel: - (a) ISO 14884:2015 Large yachts Weathertight doors Strength and weathertightness requirements; - (b) ISO 6042:2015 Ships and marine technology Weathertight single-leaf steel doors; - (c) ISO 17940:2015 Ships and marine technology Hinged watertight doors; or - (d) the rules of a Recognised Organisation covering watertight and weathertight doors.